Manual

 Events

 The tracking script sends events via POST /api/events, which accepts anonymous requests authenticated by customer key.
-Reading events via GET /api/events requires JWT authentication and returns a paginated, filterable list of all tracked events for your account.
+Reading events via GET /api/events requires JWT authentication and returns a paginated, filterable list of tracked events for your account.

 Identities